DICE-UNC/irods-webdav/README.md

 See the INSTALL.md file in this repo for notes on install and configuration.

 ## NOTE: ##

-This is a release candidate, and thus has INFO level logging enabled, this will potentially generate a lot of data, and will be dialed back for release.

 This version does not enforce a cap on max file upload, that will be in the next release.
 It does honor the max file download size.